jenswittmann/curly-srcset/README.md

-Snippet for simple srcset Usage in MODX.
+Snippet for simple srcset usage in MODX.